-- This can discourage consumer spending as it taxes more on spending more in and economy.
+- It can discourage consumer spending as it taxes more on spending more in and economy.

 - To report and track, it is difficult from the government perspective compared to the income tax.

-- Consumption tax on luxury products is very high, this will increase the price of the products in the market.
-This can lead to a reduction in demand.
+- Consumption tax on luxury products is very high; this will increase the price of the products in the market.
+It can lead to a reduction in demand.

 - To make this work, everything and anything being sold in the economy has to be taxed.
-This will just increase the price and decrease the demand ultimately reducing the spending in the economy.
+It will just increase the price and decrease the demand, ultimately reducing the spending in the economy.

 - Retired individuals could be taxed twice because of this tax, which is a burden on the individual.

-- In some scenarios, even the poor will end up paying more taxes than they can actually afford.
-This can be because of its bad execution.
+- In some scenarios, even the poor will end up paying more taxes than they can afford.
+It can be because of its lousy execution.

 - Consumption tax is a tax levied on spending in an economy.
 The idea is to neutralize the effect of tax on basic products by taxing luxury products more.
 In this way, the poor can be benefited from an economy.
 It is taxes individuals who can afford more and gives the benefit to the poor by taxing basic necessity products less.